xuechundesign/xuechundesign.github.io/_projects/2018-08-19-instrument.md

 ![](/images/instrument/icon.png)

-I was trying to create a set of the icon based on Instrument stylish, the <b>clean</b>, <b>linear</b> and <b>easy to read</b> icons.
+I was trying to create a set of the icon based on Instrument design trend, the <b>clean</b>, <b>linear</b> and <b>easy to read</b> icons.
 It designed to help users to read quickly with the tiny things so that they can figure out what for next step easier.

 ---